yoonkim/lstm-char-cnn/README.md

 widely used by the language modeling community) is given as the default.

 ### Model
 Here are some example scripts.
-Add `-gpuid 0` to use a GPU (which is required to get any reasonable speed with the CNN)
+Add `-gpuid 0` to each line to use a GPU (which is required to get any reasonable speed with the CNN)

 Large character-level model (`LSTM-CharCNN-Large` in the paper).